 How much does Cataract surgery cost?

 At Kingsbridge Private Hospital we offer a number of options when it comes to payment.
 We work with all major health insurance companies and we also offer self-payment options including cash and credit and debit cards.
-If you wish to avail of finance, then we can put you in touch with our medical loan partner, Zebra Finance.

 *Prices accurate as of 1st May 2019 and may be subject to change.